 Regular Component Output

 The component will have a single data output for passing parsed data downstream.
-Metadata of the columns to be parsed will be defined by output column objects of this output.
+The column metadata to be parsed will be defined by output column objects.
 Data types of destination output columns will define necessary conversions between parsed string values and buffer types.
 The component will support the following data types for its output columns:

 DT_STR